HDSB-GWS/ICS2-Notes/Processing Notes/06. if Statements/README.md

 # if statements

-Now you know how to [call functions](/tutorials/processing/calling-function), [use variables](/tutorials/processing/using-variables), and create your own [variables](/tutorials/processing/creating-variables) and [functions](/tutorials/processing/creating-functions).
-You may find the video lesson [here](https://drive.google.com/file/d/1pv2VWWHA67M-qQ2jiT9nRj84Fk7vu0Ud/view?usp=sharing)
+Now you know how to [call functions](../01.%20Functions/functions.md), [use variables](../02.%20Using%20Variables/using%20variables.md), and create your own [variables](../03.%20Creating%20Variables/creating%20variables.md) and [functions](../04.%20Creating%20Functions/creating%20functions.md).

 You've seen that values have different **types**.
 A type tells the computer what kind of data a value is, or what type of value a variable holds.
 So far you've mostly worked with the `float` type.

 This tutorial introduces the `boolean` type, which can only hold two possible values: `true` or `false`.
 This tutorial also introduces **if statements**, which allow you to perform different actions depending on the value of a boolean.
+You may find the video lesson [here](https://drive.google.com/file/d/1pv2VWWHA67M-qQ2jiT9nRj84Fk7vu0Ud/view?usp=sharing)

 # Booleans